tablelandnetwork/docs/docs/contribute/style-guide.md

 - Get to the point.
 Docs are meant to quickly explain how to do something.
 - The language should resemble your spoken voice and not sound robotic.
-- When in doubt, don't captitalize (i.e., sentence-style capitalization).
+- When in doubt, don't capitalize (i.e., sentence-style capitalization).
 - Use the [Oxford comma](https://en.wikipedia.org/wiki/Serial_comma).
 - End all sentences with a period; headings should not end in punctuation.
 - When using the em dash (—), don't put spaces around it but "connected" to the word(s) its between.